-Development Plans for uses included in the Commercial or Industrial Use Groups of Sections 20-402 and 20-403 shall comply with the Community Design Standards included in Manual which is comprised of the Community Design Manual adopted by the City Commission on November 16, 2010 by Ordinance No. 8593 and subsequent amendments.
+Development Plans for uses included in the Commercial or Industrial Use Groups of Sections 20-402 and 20-403 shall comply with the Community Design Standards Manual which is comprised of included in the Community Design Manual adopted by the City Commission on November 16, 2010, by Ordinance No. 8593 and any subsequent amendments thereto.
 Sections of the Community Design Manual pertaining to site layout will be reviewed with the Preliminary Development Plan and sections pertaining to building detail will be reviewed with the Final Development Plan.